RanaCodin/compiler-lex-yacc/README.md

-Mini Compiler Project (Lex & Yacc)
+# Mini Compiler Project (Lex & Yacc)

-This project is a simple mini-compiler created for learning purposes.
-It uses Lex to detect tokens and Yacc to check grammar rules.
-The compiler reads an input program, analyzes its structure, and reports whether the syntax is valid.
+This project is a simple educational mini-compiler developed using **Lex (Flex)** and **Yacc (Bison)**.
+It reads input code, identifies tokens, checks the syntax based on grammar rules, and then reports whether the program is valid or contains errors.

-My role in the project: I organized the structure of the project, reviewed the grammar, and tested multiple input cases to ensure correctness.
+**What it does:**
+- Performs lexical analysis (token recognition).
+- Performs syntax analysis (grammar validation).
+- Provides clear success or error output.